patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-development.md

 **Note**: Alt text does not necessarily describe the visual characteristics of the image itself.
 It just needs to convey the same meaning as the image.

 The exception to this practice is when images are primarily for presentation purposes and are not essential pieces of content.
 To signify that an image should be skipped by a screen reader, set the value of the alt attribute to an empty string: `alt=””`.

-For example, in the alert component, the icon label text is adjacent to the message.
-This way, when `role="alert"` is added to `.pf-v5-c-alert__body` for dynamically displayed alerts, the type of message is announced along with the message text.

 #### Trapping focus